-First, to explore whether protein levels of IgM H- and L-chains change in HDAC2(-/-) mutants during cultivation, we carried out Western blotting, using two antibodies specific for chicken IgM L-chain and IgM H-chain, on total cellular proteins prepared from six HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) collected at the early (E; 3 days), middle (M; 29 days) and late (L; 53 days) stages of cultivation, respectively, regarding as cultivation periods of ~5 days, ~30 days and ~50 to 60 days, and DT40 cells (W; wild-type) as control (Fig. 4-1C).
-These three cultivation stages and other periods were practically counted from the first stock day, although any positive mutant clones were picked up on 96-well plates at ~8 days after knockout of two HDAC2 alleles, cultivated for another ~4 days to be $\sim 10^6$ cells/ml and stocked at -80°C until use.
-As control, β -actin was finally detected with its specific antibody on the same membrane filters.
+First, to explore whether protein levels of IgM H- and L-chains change in HDAC2(-/-) mutants during cultivation, we carried out Western blotting, using two antibodies specific for chicken IgM L-chain and IgM H-chain, on total cellular proteins prepared from six HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) collected at the early (E; 3 days), middle (M; 29 days) and later (L; 53 days) stages of cultivation, respectively, regarding as cultivation periods of ~5 days, ~30 days and ~50 to 60 days, and from DT40 cells (W; wild-type) as a control (Fig. 4-1C).
+These three cultivation stages and other periods were practically counted from the first day of cultivation from the stock at -80 °C, although any positive mutant clones were picked up on 96-well plates at ~8 days after knockout of two HDAC2 alleles, cultivated for another $\sim 4$ days to be $\sim 10^6$ cells/ml and stocked at -80 °C until use.
+As a control, β-actin was finally detected with its specific antibody on the same membrane filters.
 The protein level of IgM H-chain at the early (E) stage of cultivation in these six HDAC2(-/-) clones was dramatically increased compared with that in DT40 cells.
-Thereafter, the accumulated protein level was gradually decreased in all of the tested mutant clones during cultivation; i.e., the protein level was moderately decreased at the middle (M) stage and dramatically decreased at the late (L) stage to comparable level in DT40 cells.
-The protein level of IgM L-chain (detected as two bands) at the early (E) stage in these HDAC2(-/-) mutant clones was considerably increased compared with that in DT40 cells, and the accumulated protein level was gradually decreased in all of the tested mutant clones during cultivation; i.e., the protein level was moderately decreased at the middle (M) stage and considerably decreased at the late (L) stage to very close level in DT40 cells (W).
+Thereafter, the increased protein level was gradually decreased in all of the tested mutant clones during cultivation; i.e., the protein level was moderately decreased at the middle (M) stage and dramatically decreased at the later (L) stage to comparable level as in DT40 cells.
+The protein level of IgM L-chain (detected as two bands) at the early (E) stage in these HDAC2(-/-) mutant clones was considerably increased compared with that in DT40 cells, and the increased protein level was gradually decreased in all of the tested mutant clones during cultivation; i.e., the protein level was moderately decreased at the middle (M) stage and considerably decreased at the later (L) stage to a very close level as in DT40 cells (W).